nadar/php-composer-reader/README.md

 }
 ```

-Add and save new autoload data
+Add a new psr autoload definition into an existing composer.json file and save it:

 ```php
 $reader = new ComposerReader('path/to/composer.json');